shonfeder/dune.wiki-fork/shared-cache-meeting-20200923.md

 # Next steps

+* Quentin
   * Merge the Async branch.
   * Provide a lock file of the dependencies.
   * Fix Cohttp (and potentiall httpaf) to make connection keep-alive work and recheck performances.
+* Andrey
+  * Test again with the Async branch merged and the lock file